 - The Ultimate Diaper Bag Packing List for Air Travel

-4. Evaluate your other ground transportation options.
+4. Consider a variety of ground transportation options.

 If you have kids ages 5 and under, be sure you’ve planned for car seats as Florida law requires them.
-See my post Do I Need a Car Seat for Disney World to evaluate your options.
+See my post Do I Need a Car Seat for Disney World to evaluate all your options.

-5. Pack a full change of clothes for everyone and any other essentials in your carryon bag.
+5. Pack a full change of clothes for everyone and any other essentials in your carry on bag.

 6. Know where you need to go upon arrival.

 MCO is a fairly easy airport to navigate, but I always recommend taking a look at the airport map before your trip to save time.
 You do want to get to Walt Disney World as fast as possible upon landing, right?
 There’s now even an airport app that may help you find your way around and locate essential services as well.